-In this Part 2 I will discuss my findings when using this lens ina sports environment, and more specifically cricket and motorsport, as well as my final conclusions.
-Reference to the results from the tests on birds and wildlife are made regularly in this review, please refer to Part 1 if required.
+In this Part 2, I will discuss my findings when using this lens ina sports environment, and more specifically cricket and motorsport, as well as my final conclusions.
+Reference to the results of the tests on birds and wildlife are made regularly in this review, please refer to Part 1 if required.

 As a fully accredited media photographer with Cricket South Africa, I decided to throw this lens in at the deep end and used it to cover the first test match between the South African Proteas team and the visiting West Indies played at Supersport Park in Centurion.
 As a rule I will use my 500mm f4 prime lens at cricket matches and then mostly with my 1.4x Extender fitted to achieve a 700mm f5.6 effective focal length (lets ignore the 1.3x crop factor from the body for now) so the 600mm f6.3 that I could achieve with the test lens will be good enough on reach when taking photos from higher up in the stands.
 When working lower down, closer to the field of play it can easily frame batsmen more than tight enough, and bowlers from a side-on view for that matter.
 More important was checking the ability of the lens to focus and track the running batsmen and bowlers in panning mode as well as head-on, and to check the image quality (IQ) of the lens at maximum zoom and aperture, especially after the results I got from the initial birding and wildlife sessions.
 After the first few morning hours I downloaded the photos onto my laptop, and was pleasantly surprised (and happy) to see that this lens performed very good indeed when used wide open, confirming my initial assessment that there is no need to stop down 2/3 or a full stop to achieve better sharpness.
 The IQ was very good indeed, good colours, sharp and showing sufficient fine detail.
 A little light fall-off was noticeable in the corners of the frame, but I would not regard this as an issue; my Canon 500 f4 L IS also has some fall-off in the corners.